-The Common Seal of the Council will be delegated to the Director of Corporate Resources and will be kept in a safe place in the custody of the Solicitor to the Council.
+The Common Seal of the Council will be kept in a safe place in the custody of the Council Solicitor.
 A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.
-The Common Seal will be affixed to those documents which in the opinion of the Solicitor to the Council should be sealed and will be affixed to those contracts referred to in the Council's Contract Procedure Rules which require the affixing of the Common Seal.
-The affixing of the Common Seal will be attested by the Solicitor to the Council or some other person authorised by the Solicitor to the Council.
+The Common Seal will be affixed be affixed to those documents referred to in the Council's Contract Procedure Rules which require the affixing of the Common Seal.
+The affixing of the Common Seal will be attested by the Council Solicitor or some other person authorised by them.